timescale/docs/timescaledb/how-to-guides/psql-basics.md

 \du
 ```

-Reset the password for a PostrgreSQL database user
+Reset the password for a PostgreSQL database user
 ```bash
 \password username
 ```

-## Indexes and Extensions
+## Indexes and extensions

 List all indexes from all tables